 "With an iPhD you essentially have double the fun"

 Jeremy Wong is a third-year iPhD student with the labs of Professors Alexandre Persat and Tom Ian Battin, respectively at EPFL’s School of Life Sciences (SV) and Architecture, Civil and Environmental Engineering (ENAC).
 Hailing from Canada and with his roots in Hong Kong, Wong has made his way into biology after a bachelor’s degree in chemistry.
+When not in lab, Jeremy can be found watching sunsets atop mountain peaks in Valais, playing his violin and harmonica, making polymer clay miniatures, and baking cakes and cookies for his lab mates, who he considers the friendliest guinea pigs for his newest culinary experiments.

 If you are passing by the third floor of the AI building at 7 am and hear violin strings, there is a high chance Jeremy is at work.
 Jeremy Wong is a third-year iPhD student working between the labs of Professors Tom Ian Battin and Alexandre Persat.
 As an SV-ENAC interdisciplinary student, Jeremy wears multiple hats of creativity every day, something that he believes connects everything he does.